 In the rest of \S \ref{13}, we assume that $\ell$ does not divide the degree of $K$ over the maximal abelian subextension of $k$ in $K$.
 For any Drinfeld module $E/\co_k$ and any taming module $\cm$ for $K/k$, we then define the `$\cm$-modified Stickelberger element' of $(E,K/k)$ as the reduced determinant of the $\cm$-modified $L$-value,

 Here $Z(\F_\infty[G])^\times$ denotes the unit group of the centre $Z(\FiG)$ of $\FiG$.

-Reduced determinants also allow us to define non-commutative Fitting ideals over $A[G]$, in a manner that is compatible with the constructions of Nickel \cite{nickel}, Johnston-Nickel \cite{jn} and Burns-Sano \cite{nagm} for orders in semisimple algebras.
+Reduced determinants also allow us to define non-commutative Fitting ideals over $A[G]$, in a manner that is compatible with the constructions of Nickel \cite{nickel}, Johnston-Nickel \cite{jn} and Burns-Sano \cite{nagm} for orders in semisimple algebras (see Definition \ref{rdfidefs}).